Extensor Pollicis Longus Muscle

 • While keeping your wrist in a neutral position, turn your wrist down toward the floor.

-• Hold this position for 30 secs and the release it.
+• Hold this position for 30 seconds

-• Repeat the exercise for 3 times.
+• Repeat the exercise 3 times.

 Drummers palsy

-Inflammation or a rupture of extensor pollicis longus tendon is commonly referred to as “drummer’s paralysis”.
+Inflammation or a rupture of the extensor pollicis longus tendon is commonly referred to as “drummer’s paralysis”.
 This condition is most commonly caused by blunt mechanical injuries to the wrist area or a simple overuse of the extensor pollicis longus muscle.
-It is most commonly seen in drummers, sculptors, blacksmiths or waiters.
-This condition results in weakness of extensor pollicis longus, which is presented as an incomplete extension of the thumb.
+It is most commonly seen in drummers, sculptors, blacksmiths, or waiters.
+This condition results in weakness of the extensor pollicis longus, which is presented as an incomplete extension of the thumb.

 Similar Posts

-5 Comments
+6 Comments

 Leave a Reply